navidrome/website/content/en/docs/usage/missing-files/index.md

 and then update the tags.

-Another common case is when you have a network drive that is not always available, or a removable drive that is not connected.
+Another common case is when you have a network drive that is not always available, or a removable drive that is not
+connected:

+{{< imgproc all_missing Fit "2000x2000" />}}

 In these cases, Navidrome will mark the files as missing until the drive is available again.

 ## How to permanently delete Missing Files